MicrosoftDocs/sql-docs/docs/t-sql/statements/create-remote-table-as-select-parallel-data-warehouse.md

 -   TCP is the default and only supported protocol for connecting to a remote server.

--   The destination server must be a non-appliance server.
+-   The destination server must be a nonappliance server.
 CREATE REMOTE TABLE cannot be used to copy data from one appliance to another.

 -   The CREATE REMOTE TABLE statement only creates new tables.
 Therefore, the new table cannot already exist.
 The remote database and schema must already exist.